Thomas Z. Shepard

 Thomas Z. Shepard (born June 26, 1936) is an American record producer who is best known for his recordings of Broadway musicals, including the works of Stephen Sondheim.
 Shepard is also a composer, conductor, music arranger and pianist.

 He has won twelve Grammy Awards and produced the original cast recordings of many of the Sondheim musicals, including Sweeney Todd, Company and Sunday in the Park with George, among others.
-He also produced the original cast recordings of 1776, La Cage aux Folles and 42nd Street, among over a hundred others.
+He also produced the original cast recordings of 1776, La Cage aux Folles, Chicago and 42nd Street, among over a hundred others.
 He has produced hundreds of classical music and popular music recordings.

-Biography
+Education and early career

 Shepard attended The Juilliard School's preparatory division, training in piano and composition, leaving after his third year, in 1949.
 He then attended Oberlin College, again studying piano and, privately, composition, receiving his B.A., Music, in 1958.
 He then continued his studies in 1959 at the Yale Graduate School of Music.

 Beginning in 1960, Shepard worked for fourteen years for Columbia Records, eventually becoming co-director of CBS Masterworks.
 He joined RCA Records in 1974, where he was Division Vice President of RCA Red Seal, responsible for recording, signing and marketing of the label, until 1986.
 He was then Vice President: Classical and Theatrical until 1989 for MCA Records in New York, where he created their classical and theatrical record line.
 Shepard then became an independent producer, wrote, narrated and produced The WQXR/MCA Classics Listener's Guide (1988; music appreciation recordings) and has lectured on musical theatre and classical music.